With Ebola rapidly spreading in Africa

 So what is the probability that we will again face a horror like the plague or the New World invasion of smallpox?

-With a fatality rate from such a new disease of just 10 - 15%—and if the lingering threat of Avian Flu materializes and turns out to be merely as lethal as the flu pandemic of 1918, 10 - 15% would be the approximate death rate—if everyone were exposed, more than a billion people could die!
-If the fatality rate is much higher, as in Bubonic Plague (which, if untreated, is 50-60% fatal today, and much more fatal during the plague years when it killed off one third of Europe), or Avian Flu, or AIDS, or Ebola, or Marburg (the latter, Ebola like virus, kills more than 80% of those infected, and there is no treatment), we will be looking at a death toll in the two to five billion range.
+With a fatality rate from such a new disease of just 10 - 15% — and if the lingering threat of Avian Flu materializes and turns out to be merely as lethal as the flu pandemic of 1918, 10 - 15% would be the approximate death rate — if everyone were exposed, more than a billion people could die!
+If the fatality rate is much higher, as in Bubonic Plague (which, if untreated, is 50-60% fatal today, and much more fatal during the plague years when it killed off one third of Europe), or if the current Ebola outbreak becomes a pandemic, or if Ebola's cousin Marburg were to take off (the latter, Ebola like virus, kills more than 80% of those infected, and as with Ebola, there is no treatment), we will be looking at a death toll in the two to five billion range.
 So, again let's look at the odds.

 Rolling the Die(s)The probability of a particular parasite evolving into a more dangerous form is a combination of the total number of actual "bugs" of that type that exist taken along with the likelihood that any single microbe will mutate into a more virulent form.
 But before this could result in a new disease affecting humanity, another step is necessary.
 We also have to consider the likelihood that any such new, virulent parasite will actually spread and take root in the human population, before it kills its first hosts and itself in the process.